quintilesims/layer0/docs-src/docs/guides/walkthrough/deployment-3.md

 The following is a summary of the arguments passed in the above commands:

 - `service create`: creates a new Layer0 Service
-- `--wait`: instructs the CLI to keep hold of the shell until the service has been successfully deployed
 - `--loadbalancer demo-env:consul-lb`: the fully-qualified name of the load balancer behind which the service should live; in this case, the load balancer named **consul-lb** in the environment named **demo-env**
 - `demo-env`: the name of the environment in which the service is to reside
 - `consul-svc`: a name for the service itself
 - `consul-dpl:latest`: the name and version of the deploy that the service should put into action

-Once the service has finished being deployed (and `--wait` has returned our shell to us), we need to scale the service.
+Once the service has finished being deployed, we need to scale the service.

 Currently, we only have one Consul server running in the cluster.
 For best use, we should have at least 3 servers running (see [this link](https://www.consul.io/docs/internals/consensus.html) for more details on Consul servers and their concensus protocol).